 A cost is associated with the issue or amendment of a compliance schedule.

 An amendment to a compliance schedule can be triggered by:

 - a suggestion from an independent qualified person (IQP).

-To apply for an amendment to a compliance schedule, complete the Application for Amendment to Compliance Schedule (PDF, 76KB) and submit to us.
+To apply for an amendment to a compliance schedule, complete and submit the Application for Amendment to Compliance Schedule (PDF, 76KB).

 Compliance schedule statements

 A compliance schedule statement is issued by us as temporary public notification of compliance schedule requirements.
 It is issued for the period as stated on the statement and must be replaced after 12 months by a building warrant of fitness.
 The owner must display the compliance schedule statement in a public part of the building.